evicinelli/Med-Notes/README.md

 > Medical School Notes - Medicina e Chirurgia [@unibo](https://corsi.unibo.it/magistralecu/MedicinaChirurgia/)

 These notes are a culmination of my medical school career.
 The notes are made while attending lectures, reading lectures material, books or (mostly) while reading lectures transcripts (["sbobine"](https://www.futurimedici.com/index.php?option=com_kunena&view=topic&catid=5&id=21391&Itemid=1925)).
 They contains as well personal thoughts and elaborations, so do not expect them to be exact, reliable or in any way complete.
-These notes are meant for personal reference purposes only, to have a simple, searchable and quick knowledge base useful during rotations and while practicing medicine. __You should not, in any way and under any circumstance, consider them as a solid or up to date base to make decision regarding your health or that of others__.
+These notes are meant for personal reference purposes only -- so that i can have a simple, searchable and quick knowledge base useful during my rotations and while practicing. __You should not, in any way and under any circumstance, consider them as a solid or up to date base to make decision regarding your health or that of others__.

-Please, if you note errors submit an issue and I'll try to review it -- you know, college is tough.
+Please, if you spot errors submit an issue and I'll try to review it -- you know, college is tough.

 P.S: No image will be uploaded -- usually they are screenshot from lecture slides or textbook, and I don't have the licence to share them.